rasple/gr-prg-sim/README.md

 R_FL=(sqrt(w^2 + R_RL.^2)) .*sign(R_RR);
 ```

-For the simulink simulation and to prevent errors, faulty values like inf an NaN are replaced with 0.
+For the simulink simulation and to prevent errors, bad values like inf an NaN are replaced with 0.

 ```matlab
 % Filter bad values